Wiki · Concept · Last reviewed June 25, 2026

 Definition

 The WebHID API is a Web Platform Incubator Community Group specification for browser access to devices that support the Human Interface Device protocol.
-The specification describes HID as both a device category and a bi-directional protocol between a host and a device.
+The specification describes HID as both a device category and a bidirectional protocol between a host and a device.
 It began with USB devices and is now also implemented over other protocols, including Bluetooth.

-Chrome's developer documentation frames WebHID as a way for websites to access alternative keyboards, specialized controllers, and uncommon gamepads that are too new, old, or unusual for ordinary operating-system drivers and high-level browser APIs.
 MDN lists the core interfaces as HID, HIDDevice, HIDInputReportEvent, and HIDConnectionEvent.
 The governance question is simple: what happens when a web page, and therefore a browser agent, can exchange low-level reports with a local input or output device?

 Mechanism

 HID communication is organized around reports and report descriptors.
 Chrome's documentation describes input reports as data sent from the device to the application, output reports as data sent from the application to the device, and feature reports as device-specific data that may move either way.
 That makes WebHID more specific than ordinary keyboard events.
-It can expose LED control, rumble, configuration state, sensors, buttons, and other report-level behaviors that high-level browser APIs may hide.
+It can expose LED control, rumble, configuration state, sensors, buttons, audio controls, foot switches, and other report-level behaviors that high-level browser APIs may hide.

 Permissions Policy is part of the boundary.
 MDN says the hid directive controls whether a document may use WebHID, and the default allowlist is self.
 Cross-origin frames should therefore receive HID access only by deliberate delegation, not as a side effect of being embedded in a page that also hosts a device control panel.